TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 #### View Mode Switch

-You thought you'd escaped View Mode Switch.
+Just when you thought you'd escaped View Mode Switch.
 Ha!
+You'll never get away from it.

 Tonight, you're going to do all the View Mode Switch yak-shaving.
 If you haven't already, you need to delete the linked `.css` from your `index.html`.
 Then, create your own css file named `styles.css`.
 Then update the `index.html` to link to your new `styles.css`.
 Commit the deletions and your new file.